About the Project

 ABA Medical-Legal Partnerships Pro Bono Support Project

 In 2007, ABA passed a resolution in support of medical-legal partnership.
 The resolution encourages members of the legal profession to work with the healthcare community and social service organizations to identify and resolve legal issues that have a detrimental effect on health and well-being.
 After the adoption of the resolution, the ABA created the ABA MLP Project to further its commitment to MLP.
-Click Here for ABA Resolution

 The primary goal of the ABA MLP Project is to increase the capacity of healthcare institutions to address health-harming legal issues by increasing the availability of volunteer attorneys.
 Additionally, the ABA MLP Project works with national medical and legal organizations to promote the MLP model through policy and initiatives.
 Working in tandem with the National Center for Medical-Legal Partnership, resulted in the adoption of policy in support of the MLP model by the American Medical Association (AMA).

-The ABA MLP Project is a joint project of the ABA Standing Committee on Pro Bono and Public Service, the Health Law Section, the AIDS Coordinating Committee and the ABA Center on Children and the Law, funded by ABA Enterprise Fund resources to coordinate an ABA-based national MLP pro bono support initiative.
+The ABA MLP Project was a joint project of the ABA Standing Committee on Pro Bono and Public Service, the Health Law Section, the AIDS Coordinating Committee and the ABA Center on Children and the Law, funded by ABA Enterprise Fund resources to coordinate an ABA-based national MLP pro bono support initiative.